Skip to main content

 Selling your home.
 If you sell your home — particularly if your mortgage is paid off — and move to a rental property, you can gain a significant bump to your retirement fund.
 Downsides include monthly rent payments and the loss of property from your estate.

 Hometap.
 For many homeowners, Hometap can offer the best of both worlds.
 Like a reverse mortgage, a Hometap Investment eliminates monthly payments.
-But because Hometap is an investment, not a loan, it could be the most affordable option, as you don’t have to worry about paying interest, either.
+But because Hometap is an investment, not a loan, it could be the most affordable option, as you don’t have to worry about it impacting your debt-to-income ratio, either.

 quote from Brenda K. about Hometap